mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

 ![title](./images/pipeline.png)

 MindSpore provides data processing and data augmentation functions for users.
 In the pipeline process, if each step can be properly used, the data performance will be greatly improved.
-This section describes how to optimize performance during data loading, data processing, and data augmentation based on the CIFAR-10 dataset.
+This section describes how to optimize performance during data loading, data processing, and data augmentation based on the CIFAR-10 dataset [1].

 In addition, the storage, the architecture and the computing resources of the operating system will influence the performance of data processing to a certain extent.